JiunJung/mano-machine/README.md

 All of those verilog file was verified by Xilinx Vivado simulation.

+It's different from common use CPU because it has no wire delay.
+It's just for learning how CPU works.
+But RTL simulation works because it doen't care wire delay.

 For more detail about Mano-machine : <https://en.wikipedia.org/wiki/Mano_machine>

 - Mano-machine is a CPU for education.